boscomonkey/doe-datasets/README.md

 ## Under the Covers ##

-If you wish to contribute to the categories and datasets described in this repo,it's useful to know the categories and datasets relate to each other.
+If you wish to contribute to the categories and datasets described in this repo, it's useful to know the categories and datasets relate to each other.
 Also, it's useful to know where to store and manage the data so that changes are propagated to both machine and human readable formats.

 ### Data Model ###